wnxbwyc/wnxbwyc.github.io/_includes/about/en.md

 Hi!
 I’m Yucong Wang, a master student at College of Computer Science and Electronic Engineering, Hunan University, under the supervision of [Prof. Minjie Cai](https://cai-mj.github.io/).

-In 2019, I received my bachelor's degree in college of electronics and information at Shenzhen University and started studying career in Hunan University.
+In 2019, I received my bachelor's degree in College of Electronics and Information Engineering at Shenzhen University and started studying career in Hunan University.

 My research interests include computer vision and super-resolution.